card gamer logo

 disney lorcana deck

-There are three different types of cards: Characters, Items, and Magic.
-Characters are the way you actually challenge your opponent and get Lore.
+There are different types of cards: Characters, Items, Actions, Songs and Locations.
+Characters are used to challenge your opponent and gather Lore.

-Remember, you can only have two different inks in your deck.
-There are six inks to choose from, all of which do separate things:
+It’s very important to remember, you can only have two different Ink types in your deck.
+There are six Inks to choose from, all of which have their own specialities:

 • Amethyst (Purple): Cards that use abilities and actions to enforce a control strategy

-• Ruby (Red): The aggressive ink.
-The ink that deals direct damage to your opponent much more efficiently.
+• Ruby (Red): The aggressive Ink, which is known to deal direct damage to your opponent much more efficiently.

-• Steel (Grey): Cards with high defence and the ability to brute force.
+• Steel (Grey): Cards with high defence and the ability to use brute force.

 How To Win The Game

 There are two different ways to win a game of Disney Lorcana.
-The first way is to collect 20 Lore before your opponents, usually by questing your characters.
-The second way is to deck-ou your opponent, meaning that you need your opponent to have no cards left in the deck when they go to draw a card, causing an immediate loss.
+The first way is to collect 20 Lore before your opponents, usually by Questing with your characters.
+The other way is to ensure that your opponent has no cards in their deck when they are required to draw a card at any point; when this happens, you immediately win the game.

 Starting The Game